 Workers’ Compensation Act

-[Reference to Volunteer Fire Services Act updated in accordance with amendment to title of Act made by S.N.S.
+[Note: Effective May 11, 2010, the reference to the Volunteer Fire Services Act should be read as a reference to the Volunteer Fire and Ground Search and Rescue Services Act in accordance with an amendment to the title of the Act made by S.N.S.
 2012, c.
-28, effective May 11, 2010.]
+28.]

 4 (1) The NSBR Administrator shall supervise, administer and monitor the operation of the NSBR and perform such other duties as may be assigned by the Minister.